rakugoteam/Rakugo-archive/README.md

 Ren use [PersistenceNode](https://github.com/MatiasVME/Persistence) for saving/load game.

-If you want to help please write to us on our [Discord Server](https://discord.gg/K9gvjdg).
+If you want to help please write to us on our [Discord](https://discord.gg/K9gvjdg).

 I need help with this [bug](https://github.com/jeremi360/Ren/issues/68) and [visual script support](https://github.com/jeremi360/Ren/issues/26).